AviatrixSystems/avxlabs-docs/ace_ops/docs/lab4.md

 You will discover immediately that one of the three **RFC1918 routes** had been removed (i.e. `10.0.0.0/8`).
 ```

-- Click on the `"Sync Routes to Firewall"` button, to carry out the **Vendor Integration* and reinject the missing route into the routing table of the Firewall!
+- Click on the `"Sync Routes to Firewall"` button, to carry out the **Vendor Integration** and the **Aviatrix Controller** will reinject the missing route into the routing table of the Firewall!

 ```{figure} images/lab4-vendor2.png
 ---